runekaagaard/hypergen/DOCUMENTATION.rst

         ["hypergen.flash", {sticky: true}, "Updated the page!"],
     ])

-Each command is an array on the form `[NAME, KEYWORD_ARGUMENTS, ARG1, ARG2, ..., ARGN]`.
+Each command is an array on the form `[NAME, KEYWORD_ARGUMENTS, ARG1, ARG2, ..., ARGN]`, where:

+*NAME*
+    The name of a command function in `hypergen.commands`.
+Add your own custom commands to `hypergen.commands`.
+*KEYWORD_ARGUMENTS*
+    An object with optional keyword arguments.
+Will be given as the first argument to the command function.
+*ARG1, ARG2, ..., ARGN*
+    Optional positional keyword arguments to the command function.